 Holly Springs is an old but fast growing town in the Raleigh-Durham area.
 The town is between Apex and Cary with an affluent population of 25,000, more than double its 2000 population.
 Holly Springs is working hard to transform itself into a charming little town.
 In the center of the town there are signs marking its historic district.
 The brand new Holly Springs Cultural Center is the most impressive building in town, an unusual and valuable resource for any town trying to attract new residents.
 Small shops line the pleasant route through town, and side streets yield some nice old houses.
 The downtown is brief however, which is just as well, since the Cary/Apex/Raleigh area is loaded with every kind of store and restaurant you could want.
 Bass Lake Park is actively enjoyed by town residents.
-Picture of Downtown Holly Springs courtesy of Wikipedia; picture of Holly Springs Branch Library courtesy of Wikipedia and Australiangai33.
+Picture of Downtown Holly Springs courtesy of Wikipedia (public domain); picture of Holly Springs Branch Library courtesy of Wikipedia and Australiangai33, Licensed under CC BY-SA 3.0/

 Watch this short Youtube video prepared by Greater Raleigh:

 There is at least 1 large active adult community located a few miles from the town center (see link at right).
 Real estate prices are high in Holly Springs, although typical for the Raleigh-Durham area.
-The median home value was $261,100, in late 2016, according to Zillow.
+The median home value was $340,731, in early 2020, according to Zillow.
 Median property taxes were just under $2000.

 What is special about Holly Springs